Aquanty/rtd-hgs/docs/source/index.rst

    ============================================= =====================
    ================

-If you wish to use tables to describe the constitutive relationships you can do so using the instructions given in
+| If you wish to use tables to describe the constitutive relationships
+  you can do so using the instructions given in Section :ref:
-Section :ref:`sec:vsat_tables_props` .
-Unless you modify them, the default values of water saturation versus pressure head and saturation versus relative permeability listed in Table :ref:`tab:pm_unsat_table_default`  will be used to define the tabular relationships.
+| .
+Unless you modify them, the default values of water saturation
+  versus pressure head and saturation versus relative permeability listed in Table :ref:
+| will be used to define the tabular relationships.

 --------------